Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - `LVL3` Temporal Keys: [`PTK` Pairwise Transient Key:]()  **Derived from: PMK, Supplicant's & Authenticator's Addresses & Nonces** :: <br> _Encrypt all **unicast transmission** between AP & STA | **Consist of 3 different keys: KCK, KEK & TK (TKIP : MIC-1 & MIC-2)**_

 ### 🔑🏷️🗝️ PTK (Pairwise Transient Key): `3 (or 5) pieces of PTK Keys`
-_To get all the 3 pieces of the PTK using modern cipher, the keys must do a 4-way-handshake process | Temporal MIC 1 & 2 are used only for TKIP: TKIP uses the Michael function.
+_To get all the 3 pieces of the PTK using modern cipher, the keys must do a 4-way-handshake process | **The PTK is never been transfered!!!** AP generates it's own PTK and STA generates it's own. **The PMK is transfered in a tunnel** encrypted with the authenticator (AP) or Authenticator Service (RADIUS, AD, etc) private key (PSK or EAP)  | Temporal MIC 1 & 2 are used only for TKIP: TKIP uses the Michael function.
 This is part of the temporal key we use for integrity checks of MSDUs or MPDUs.
 This key is partitioned into two MIC keys._
 1. [`KCK`:Key Confirmation Key - `128-bit` / `0-127-bit of PTK`](https://networklessons.com/cisco/ccnp-encor-350-401/introduction-to-wpa-key-hierarchy#EAPOL-Key_Key_Confirmation_Key_KCK) Provide data integrity during 4-Way-Handshake & Group-Key-Handshake
 2. [`KEK`: Key Encryption Key - `128-bit` / `0-255-bit of the PTK`](https://networklessons.com/cisco/ccnp-encor-350-401/introduction-to-wpa-key-hierarchy#EAPOL-Key_Key_Encryption_Key_KEK) Used by EAPOL-Key frames to provide data privacy during 4-Way-Handshake & Group-Key-Handshake
 3. [`TK`: Temporal Key – ](https://networklessons.com/cisco/ccnp-encor-350-401/introduction-to-wpa-key-hierarchy#Temporal_Key_TK) Used to encrypt & decrypt MSDU of 802.11 data frames between supplicant & authenticator